rbrother/articles/from-a-product-company-to-a-consulting-company/article.md

 What about my biggest original hurdle, my feeling that I must be working for product company in order to have a feeling of ownership of my work?
 In this case it turned out I was just wrong.
 It turns out that it does not much matter what is the chain of organisations and their agreements through which one ends up contributing to some project and product.
 I found out that once I *do* contribute to a product, once I *do* innovate and use my skills and write the code and features and once customers see the product and use it and are delighted by it - then regardless of anything else it feels that it is *mine* and *ours* and that nothing can take that feeling and pride away.

 ![Italy trip](https://raw.githubusercontent.com/rbrother/articles/refs/heads/main/from-a-product-company-to-a-consulting-company/posti-kioski.jpg)
-Customers exploring the new Post self-service kiosk that our Nitor team launched in the summer
+<small>Customers exploring the new Post self-service kiosk that our Nitor team launched in the summer</small>

 And even if being one degree more remote from the product does sometimes slightly lower the ownership feeling, that's not an entirely bad thing either.
 Towards the end of my career at Napa I think many of us, including myself, become *too* attached to the product, starting to take the ups and downs of the product *too personally*.
 This resulted in inevitable bad feelings when the product was suffering with heavy technical debt that seemed impossible mountain to climb.
 Occasionally it can be advantageous to be able to take slight healthy distance to the product in order not to become too obsessed about it.